 MCP Servers

-KodaCode can load tools from stdio MCP servers and expose them beside the built-in tools.
+KodaCode can load tools from MCP servers and expose them beside the built-in tools.
 MCP is not a separate trust path: server startup, tool discovery, tool calls, and output still flow through KodaCode’s runtime-owned session and approval model.

 Use MCP when you need a tool that is not built in, such as an internal API client, issue tracker integration, database explorer, or product-specific documentation lookup.